banestyrelsen/phpmvc08/README.md

     ),

-## Changing the navigation menu headers
+## Changing the navigation menu
 In asdf/site/config.php, edit the contents of the my-navbar array.

+###Editing and deleting navbar items
-For example, if you want to change the 'Modules' navbar title to 'My Modules', change the following row
+If, for example, you want to change the 'Guestbook' navbar title to 'My Guestbook', change the following row

-    'modules'   => array('label'=>'Modules', 'url'=>'module'),
+    'guestbook' => array('label'=>'Guestbook', 'url'=>'my/guestbook'),

 to

-    'modules'   => array('label'=>'My Modules', 'url'=>'module'),
+    'guestbook' => array('label'=>'My Guestbook', 'url'=>'my/guestbook'),

-Deleting the row will remove the link from the navbar.
+Deleting the row will remove the 'Guestbook' link from the navbar.

+###Adding links

+If you want to add links to more of your content on the navbar, just add the row

+    'page1'   => array('label'=>'Test', 'url'=>'page/view/1'),

+The value of 'url' is the relative path to the content, i.e. the path after asdf/ in the address. 'page1' must be a unique name in the array.

+Then set your browser to [your path]/asdf/index.php click module/install to initialize the new link.

 ##Changing the logo
 In the asdf/themes/grid/ folder, replace the logo.png file with a image with the same name.